sumitvis/DevOpsClassCodes/README.md

 ##Addressbook Tutorialll
 = by==================== hello eeeee
 This tutorial teaches you some of the basic concepts in [Vaadin Framework](https://vaadin.com).
-It is meant to be a fast read for learning how to get started -ddd not an example hi marut are you still in delhi why ar ethere Running the example from the command line
+It is meant to be a fast read for learning how to get started -ddd not an example hi marut are you still in blr Running the example from the command line
 -------------------
 ```